 by Dennis Coates | Adolescence, Education, Health & Nutrition, Parent-child Communication, Parenting Books, Teen Sex

 As I write this, it seems as if the news reports a new story of high-profile sexual misconduct every day.
-A few days ago, a story of over 180 sexual assaults by therapists employed by the spa chain, Massage Envy.
-Yesterday, Matt Lauer is fired by NBC.
-Today, Garrison...
+Not long ago, a story of over 180 sexual assaults by therapists employed by the spa chain, Massage Envy.
+As everyone knows by now, these stories come in the...

 by Dennis Coates | Parent-child Communication